alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 8,
+  slide_image2
+  filename="slide8.png"
-  :alt => "A quote on a green background: “I really trust them”."
+  alt="A quote on a green background: “I really trust them”."
 %}

 But what if I asked you to go in the other direction?